-Starting January 1st, 2018 the new reservation will be open to the public.
-Reservations for the $10 entrance into Muir Woods will be required starting on January 16th.
+Starting January 1st, 2018, the new Muir Woods parking reservation system will be open to the public.
+Reservations for the $10 Muir Woods entrance fee will also be required starting on January 16th.

-Be prepared for Muir Woods to be sold out, much like Alcatraz, during the busy summer months.
-Luckily, you can always check out our ultimate Alcatraz & Famous Tour to secure tickets to both Alcatraz and Muir Woods for your trip to San Francisco!
+Be prepared for these Muir Woods tickets to be sold out, much like Alcatraz, during the busy summer months.
+Luckily, you can always check out our ultimate A Day in the Bay Tour to secure tickets to both Alcatraz and Muir Woods for your trip to San Francisco!

-Parking has always been a pain at Muir Woods.
-But, if you’re planning on driving up to Muir Woods, you won’t get very far if you haven’t reserved a parking spot first.
-Parking is limited, so beginning January 16th, 2018 you will need to make an $8 reservation to secure a parking pass for one of the whopping 232 parking spaces.
+The Muir Woods parking lot is limited, and since January 16th, 2018, you will need to make an $8 reservation to secure a parking pass for one of the whopping 232 parking spaces.

-Muir Woods sees thousands of visitors every day, and they are anticipating parking reservations to be in high demand for the couple hundred parking passes that will be available daily.
-So guests are encouraged to reserve as far in advance as possible.
+Muir Woods sees thousands of visitors every day, and they are anticipating parking reservations for Muir Woods to be in high demand for the couple hundred parking passes that will be available daily.
+So, guests are encouraged to reserve as far in advance as possible.

 You can still stay as long as you want

-We’re glad that some things aren’t changing.
-Luckily, Muir Woods will not limit the amount of time you have to enjoy the redwoods!
-So, your entrance will be timed, but not your stay.
+Your entrance tickets for Muir Woods will be timed, but not your stay.
 For planning purposes, most visitors find a little more than an hour is the perfect amount of time for exploring and going on one or two short Muir Woods hikes.

-Currently, shuttle service to Muir Woods is only available during the busy summer months.
-And even then, it can be impossible to get a seat on due to massive crowds.
-Beginning on January 20th you’ll be able to fight the crowds onto the shuttle every weekend — if you have a reservation.
-Much like the parking reservations, shuttle reservations are anticipated to sell out well in advance due to their high demand.
+Since January 2018, you’re able to fight the crowds onto the shuttle every weekend — if you have a reservation.
+Much like the parking reservations, Muir Woods shuttle reservations are anticipated to sell out well in advance due to their high demand.

-Lucky for you though, we have the perfect combination tour that allows you to drop off your bike rental in Sausalito before hopping onto our private minibus shuttle that brings you to Muir Woods and back into San Francisco!
-Check out our Bike the Bridge & Muir Woods Shuttle for more info.
+Lucky for you though, we have the perfect combination tour that allows you to drop off your bike rental in Sausalito before hopping onto our private minibus shuttle that brings you to Muir Woods and back into San Francisco (with guaranteed Muir Woods admission).